 - 2.1.
-Taking into account the fact that: - There are no yet tangible results of the exploration of the use of available IT tools, such as translation software, in order to provide unofficial reliable translations of notified documents into the three official WTO languages through TBT online tools; - the ePing is not widely used by the Members as a platform to share available translations, and when shared through ePing "outreach" functionality, these translations are not labelled as "translator" or "machine" which does not allow for quick reliability check of these translations for the preparation of official comments by the Members. - 2.2.
-The European Union would like to propose the following steps to increase the transparency and to reinforce the cooperation on sharing of verified translations: - a. to ask the Secretariat to continue exploring the use of IT tools in order to provide unofficial reliable translations of notified documents, and to develop in ePing an easily accessible functionality of "verified translation"3, to be made available for the Enquiry Points; - b. to encourage all Members to strive towards providing translations of the measures they notify into one of the WTO's official languages, upon request, within the limits of their capacities; - c. to encourage the Enquiry Points of interested Members to establish a "translations cooperation network" to share best practices, seek ways for burden sharing in translating the notified measures of common interest, or in verifying the reliability of machine translations, by pooling resources and avoiding the duplication of work.
+Taking into account the fact that: - There are no tangible results of the exploration of the use of available IT tools, such as translation software, in order to provide unofficial translations of notified documents into the three official WTO languages through TBT online tools; - the use of AI technology for translation of notified measures cannot be accepted by all Members: - the use of AI technology for translations would generate substantial additional costs to be covered by already stretched ePing budget; - the ePing is not widely used by the Members as a platform to share available translations, and when shared through ePing "outreach" functionality, these translations are not labelled as "translator" or "machine" which does not allow for quick reliability check of these translations for the preparation of official comments by the Members. - 2.2.
+The European Union would like to propose the following steps to increase the transparency and to reinforce the cooperation on sharing of verified translations: - a. to ask the Secretariat to develop in ePing an easily accessible functionality of "verified translation"3, to be made available for the Enquiry Points; - b. to encourage all Members to strive towards providing translations of the measures they notify into one of the WTO's official languages, upon request, within the limits of their capacities; - c. to encourage the Enquiry Points of interested Members to establish a "translations cooperation network" to share best practices, seek ways for burden sharing in translating the notified measures of common interest by pooling resources and avoiding the duplication of work.